masternodeh/0-docs/docs/sd/servicedesk-info.md

   * Troubleshooting to make sure they are dealing with a stuck TX
   * Explanation on how to find their cross-chain transaction ID
 * System closes automatically all tickets after 7 days of their creation date (regardless in the state they are)
-* Users: Confirmation by mail of the ticket creation and ticket closure
+* Users: Automatic confirmation by mail of the ticket creation and ticket closure

 #### Phases